CraftAcademy/library-challenge/README.md

 4#
 As a library
 In order to know the books status I need to have the list of book with updated status.
+* in order to have better understanding of the codes and methods, we went through Emma's git hub and checked her library project.
+* All other parts are from course materials, google searches and Stackoverflow.

+Instructions

+load irb
+  irb

+load files
+  load './lib/library.rb'
+  load './lib/visitor.rb'

+create a library instance

+    library1 = Library.new
+    visitor1 = Visitor.new

+search for books with keywords

+  visitor1.book_search

+check for available books
+    visitor1.check_available_books

+Checkout a book
+  visitor1.checkout_book

+checking book

+  visitor.return_book